-Cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability, and product safety bulletins and recalls- In 2018, cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability increased 1.2% as a percentage of sales compared to 2017.
-This increase was due primarily to the adoption of ASC 606, which resulted in \$12.1 million of promotional expenses that had been classified as selling expenses in prior years being included in cost of products sold in 2018.
+Cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability, and product safety bulletins and recalls- In 2019, cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability and safety bulletins and recalls increased 4.8% as a percentage of sales compared to 2018.
+This increase was due primarily to to the decrease in sales and production which resulted in unfavorable deleveraging of fixed costs.

-LIFO- The Company recognized LIFO expense in 2018 and 2017 of \$1.9 million and \$2.6 million, respectively, which increased cost of products sold in both periods.
+LIFO- The Company recognized LIFO expense in 2019 and 2018 of \$0.8 million and \$1.9 million, respectively, which increased cost of products sold in both periods.

-Overhead Rate Change- The net impact on inventory in 2018 and 2017 from the change in the overhead rates used to absorb overhead expenses into inventory was a decrease of \$1.8 million and an increase of \$4.4 million, respectively, reflecting increased overhead efficiency in 2018 and decreased overhead efficiency in 2017.
-The decrease in inventory value in 2018 resulted in a corresponding increase to cost of products sold and the increase in inventory value in 2017 resulted in a corresponding decrease to cost of products sold.
+Overhead Rate Change- The net impact on inventory in 2019 and 2018 from the change in the overhead rates used to absorb overhead expenses into inventory was an increase of \$3.7 million and a decrease of \$1.8 million, respectively, reflecting decreased overhead efficiency in 2019 and increased overhead efficiency in 2018.
+The increase in inventory value in 2019 resulted in a corresponding decrease to cost of products sold and the decrease in inventory value in 2018 resulted in a corresponding increase to cost of products sold.

-Labor Rate Adjustments- In 2018, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was a decrease of \$0.2 million, reflecting increased labor efficiency.
+Labor Rate Adjustments- In 2019, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was an increase of \$0.4 million, reflecting decreased labor efficiency.
+This increase in inventory value resulted in a corresponding decrease to cost of products sold.
+In 2018, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was a decrease of \$0.2 million, reflecting increased labor efficiency.
 This decrease in inventory value resulted in a corresponding increase to cost of products sold.
-In 2017, the change in inventory was an increase of \$0.4 million, reflecting decreased labor efficiency.
-This increase in inventory value resulted in a corresponding decrease to cost of products sold.

 Product Liability- This expense includes the cost of outside legal fees, insurance, and other expenses incurred in the management and defense of product liability matters.
-These costs totaled \$1.5 million and \$0.4 million in 2018 and 2017, respectively.
-See Note 18 in the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.
+These costs totaled \$0.7 million and \$1.5 million in 2019 and 2018, respectively.
+See Note 19 in the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.

 Product Safety Bulletins and Recalls- In October 2018, the Company issued a safety bulletin announcing that some Ruger American Pistols chambered in 9mm may exhibit premature wear of the locking surfaces between the slide and barrel.
 The Company offered a free retrofit to customers of affected pistols and recorded a \$1.0 million expense in the third quarter of 2018, which was the expected total cost of the safety bulletin.
+In 2019, the estimated costs remaining for the product safety bulletin was reduced, which decreased cost of sales by \$0.2 million in 2019.